 Still, even with all that testing, there are ways that certain impurities can get into your household water supply.
 Some of these indicate possible problems with your local water authority's pipes and equipment, while others are problems that you must address as a homeowner.

+What is in tap water that contains impurities?
+In cases of water main breaks, the main impurity is often dirt.
 Even when municipal water mains and pipes remain intact, they can leach rust into the water supply if they've started to corrode.
 In small amounts, rust is harmless -- but it's a sign of bigger problems to come.

 Depending on where your water is naturally sourced, you may also find small flecks of iron or manganese coming from your tap.
 Fortunately, these don't pose a health hazard.
 But they can affect the taste of your water, and they can discolor dishes and clothing with regular washing.